algorandfoundation/docs/docs/run-a-node/setup/types.md

 title: Algorand Node Types

 The Algorand network is comprised of two distinct types of nodes, **relay nodes**, and **non-relay nodes**.
 Relay nodes are primarily used for communication routing to a set of connected non-relay nodes.
-Relay nodes communicate with other relay nodes and route blocks to to all connected non-relay nodes.
+Relay nodes communicate with other relay nodes and route blocks to all connected non-relay nodes.
 Non-relay nodes only connect to relay nodes and can also participate in consensus.
 Non-relay nodes may connect to several relay nodes but never connect to another non-relay node.

 In addition to the two node types, nodes can be configured to be [**archival**](#archival-mode) and [**indexed**](#indexer-mode).
 Archival nodes store the entire ledger and if the indexer is turned on, the search range via the API REST endpoint is increased.
 These additional configuration options are described below.